 Every strong renting with a cat tips strategy addresses each of these three fears explicitly — not by dismissing them, but by providing documented evidence that your specific cat and your specific management practices eliminate them.
 You are not arguing that cats in general don’t cause damage.
 You are proving that Oliver specifically won’t.

-7 Professional Renting with a Cat Tips to Win the Lease
+7 Essential Renting with a Cat Tips to Help Win the Lease

 The Pet Resume is the centerpiece of every successful renting with a cat tips package, and it is the single document most likely to differentiate you from every other applicant with a cat.